More is Better

 Problem

-How can we trust the outputs of an LLM are consistent when it is non-deterministic by nature?
-A fundamental difference in testing AI is the non-deterministic nature of their output.
-Deterministic outputs are familiar in traditional software testing for example: “does it have a tick box, yes, PASS”.
-Non-deterministic results are more difficult, particularly when attempting to measure system quality.
+How do we trust the outputs of an LLM are consistent when the system is non-deterministic by nature?
+In traditional software, deterministic outputs are familiar territory.
+Does it have a tick box?
+Yes.
+Pass.
+Non-deterministic outputs are harder, particularly when the goal is to measure system quality.

-For example: Given the user request “Hello,” an LLM might produce varied responses such as:
+Given the user request “Hello,” an LLM might produce a range of responses:

 • “Hi!
 How can I assist you today?”